 9.8 Changes in U.S. Deferred Income Taxes Related to a Foreign Branch CTA

-functional currency may be the local currency, while the U.S. parent’s functional
+currency may be the local currency.
+When the U.S. parent applies the final currency

-When exchange rate fluctuations cause fluctuations in the carrying value of DTAs or DTLs
+When the change in the carrying value of USD DTAs or DTLs related to

 - View A — The offsetting adjustment should be recognized in the CTA account.
 The exchange rate fluctuation’s effect on the carrying value of the assets, including the change in the DTA or DTL, would be captured in CTA as part of the translation of the investment in the branch.
 Therefore, the foreign currency exchange rate effect on the DTA or DTL would be part of the tax effect of such translation adjustment, which should be recorded in CTA in accordance with ASC 740-20-45-11(b) and ASC 830-20-45-5.